Where Have All The Folk Songs Gone

 While the legendary folk revival happened over 50 years ago, the songs of hope and social justice that defined it still resonate today.
 The band takes the audience on a musical journey sharing stories and providing historical context that reveal the importance of the songs and the times.
 In doing so, they bring generations together in a collective celebration of song.

-Where Have All the Folk Songs Gone is a four piece ensemble comprised of Sue and Dwight, Michelle Rumball, and Tony Laviola.
-All are established solo performers who have come together around a passion for the era’s music.
+Where Have All the Folk Songs Gone is a three piece ensemble comprised of Sue and Dwight, and Tony Laviola.

 The band’s extensive repertoire covers key artists of the era including Bob Dylan, Phil Ochs, Pete Seeger, Peter Paul and Mary, Ian and Sylvia, and The Travellers.
 Folk classics like 'If I Had A Hammer', 'Blowin’ In The Wind', 'Walk Right In', ‘Turn Turn Turn', 'Tom Dooley' and 'Five Hundred Miles' live again.